siinatra35/write-ups/MetaCTF CyberGames 2020/forensics/forensics.md

 Can you check it out?

 Solution we use the linux command `strings` and get the flag.
-We run `strings 123.tmp | Meta` and the output will be:
+We run `strings 123.tmp | grep Meta` and the output will be:

 ![strings](https://i.imgur.com/3ajkjw4.png)